aedenj/cad-system-design/README.md

 The theoretical availability across regions is computed as 100% minus the product of the regions failure rate, which gives us <i>99.9999% = 100% − (0.1%×0.1%)</i>

 One of our cruicial assumptions here is that our CAD system services will meet our minimum SLA per region of 99.99% or we may blow the error budget through failover time.
 Acheiving this will require constant system testing.
+Additionally the theoretical availability within a region is

+<h4 align="center"><i>A<sub>region</sub> = 1 − (1 − A)<sup>N</sup></i></h4>

 All that said computing a maximum theoretical availability is only likely to produce a rough order of magnitude calculation, but by itself is likely not to be accurate.
+The above is a starting point and will need to be consistently validated against real world numbers.

 Let's take a look out how we could layour our system in AWS,